LuckierDodge/website/index.md

 👋 Hello, and welcome to my humble internet home!

-I am a graduate student, developer, and roboticist currently studying at the University of Michigan and working at [Mcity](https://mcity.umich.edu/) and [Argonne National Laboratory](https://www.anl.gov).
+I am a developer and roboticist currently working at [Argonne National Laboratory](https://www.anl.gov) as a [Rapid Prototyping Lab](https://rpl.cels.anl.gov/) Developer.

 [Learn more about me →](/aboutme)